-At 31 March 2021, the unutilised committed facilities were £269m (2020: £251m), together with £336m (2020: £72m) of cash and deposits provide short-term liquidity for the Group.
+At 31 March 2022, the unutilised committed facilities were £139m (2021: £269m) and, together with £70m (2021: £336m) of cash and short-term deposits, provide short-term liquidity for the Group.

 Utilisation of undrawn facilities is with reference to Regulatory Asset Value (RAV) gearing restrictions for the Group.
 Actual and forecast RAV gearing is monitored by the Board.